RosettaCommons/demos/protocol_capture/README.md

 Most of the protocol captures here have a corresponding demo in the demos/public/ directory.
 The version in demos/public should be kept up-to-date with the most recent version of Rosetta.

-Final note: the layout of this directory has changed several times.
+Note: the layout of this directory has changed several times.
 The protocol captures may have been moved.

+Note to Rosetta developers: If you add a protocol capture here, you should also add a copy as the updatable version in the demos/public/ directory.